Everything to know about People Counting with LoRaWAN (Part 2)

 The Terabee People Counting L-XL is also supported by a diverse ecosystem of gateways, network servers, application servers, and marketplace and distributor partners.

-Terabee’s advanced Time-of-Flight people counting solutions, like the People Counting L-XL Lora, enable business owners and building managers worldwide to achieve robust, secure, private, and cost-effective occupancy monitoring.
+Terabee’s advanced Time-of-Flight people counting solutions, like the People Counting L-XL LoRa and People Counting M 2.0 LoRa ,enable business owners and building managers worldwide to achieve robust, secure, private, and cost-effective occupancy monitoring.

 Get in touch with us today to find out more.